What is mental health?

 Loiselle, M. et McKenzie, L. (2009).
 La roue du bien-être: une contribution autochtone au travail social.
 Revue Interventions, 131, pp. 183-193.

 Ordre des infirmières et infirmiers du Québec.
-Les facteurs de protection chez les Premières Nations et les Inuit
+Les facteurs de protection chez les Premières Nations et les Inuit.

 Credits

-Illustrations: Mario Fontaine
+Illustration : Mario Fontaine

-Contribution to the article: Isabelle Queval, psychologist
+Contribution to the article : Isabelle Queval, psychologist

 Did you find this content useful?